Rock the Boat (Aaliyah song): Legacy

 "Rock the Boat" has been covered and sampled by numerous recording artists.
 American singer and actor Colton Ford covered the song for his second studio album Under the Covers (2009), while American singer JoJo performed it on several of her concerts.
 Aaliyah was credited as a featured artist, alongside Ne-Yo, on American rapper Rick Ross' 2010 song "She Crazy" from his mixtape Ashes to Ashes, which sampled "Rock the Boat".
 Excerpts of Aaliyah singing on "Rock the Boat" were used on Canadian singer The Weeknd's song "What You Need" from his debut mixtape House of Balloons (2011), and American rapper T.I.'s 2016 song "Dope", featuring Marsha Ambrosius.
 American rapper Kanye West lyrically interpolated "Rock the Boat" in the song "Fade" from his seventh studio album The Life of Pablo (2016).
 Canadian rapper Drake referenced the Aaliyah song on his track "Middle of the Ocean" from his album Her Loss (2022), stating: "The boat was rockin' too much on some Aaliyah shit".
 Singer-songwriter Teedra Moses cites "Rock the Boat" as inspiration for her debut album Complex Simplicity (2004).
 According to Moses, "I just wanted to make an album that sounded like “Rock the Boat,” because that song reminds me of a time I was nostalgic to when I was young in New Orleans and all these sounds, they felt so good.
 “Rock the Boat” will rock forever, it’s a timeless record".
 South African singer Tyla noted the sexual lyrics in her 2023 song "Water" from her album Tyla was inspired by "Rock The Boat".
 American comedian John Early and his band The Lemon Squares covered the song for his 2024 debut album Now More Than Ever, with their cover being performed in the musical style of Burt Bacharach.
+In 2026, Japanese vocal group XG paid homage to Aaliyah in their song of the same title, including the lyric "Okay, we could take it two ways, Liyah worked the middle while singing on top of blue waves".